Public Records & Services in Force

 Frequently Asked Questions

 To register to vote in Force, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Elk County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Force, contact the Elk County Clerk's office for schedules and ballot information.
+For local county and state elections (Force is an unincorporated community in Elk County and does not hold municipal elections), contact the Elk County Clerk's office for schedules and ballot information.

 Property records for Force, Pennsylvania are maintained by the Elk Board of Assessment Appeals's Office and the Elk Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Elk County, including parcels in Force.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Elk Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Elk County offices at the county courthouse.
 The Elk County Treasurer handles property tax payments and tax sale information.